-Laura Miller is the national best-selling author of seven novels and one children's book and the recipient of the Mid-Missouri Writers First Place in Non-Fiction Award.
+Laura Miller is the national best-selling author of eight novels and one children's book and the recipient of the Mid-Missouri Writers First Place in Non-Fiction Award.
 She was born in the Missouri River Bottoms in Berger, Mo., grew up in New Haven, Mo., and attended the University of Missouri-Columbia (Mizzou).
 While in college, she was a 400-meter and 600-yard runner on the University's track and field team.
 She later graduated from Mizzou with a degree in newsprint journalism and spent some years as a newspaper reporter, covering government and business news.

 Laura also spent some time in San Diego, Calif., and Charleston, S.C., before moving back to the Midwest.
 She now lives in Kansas City, Mo., with her husband.